 While the rainy Memorial Day weekend put a damper on any big hiking plans, Monday afternoon availed itself for some time on the trails.
-I mulled several options as candidates, in end I settled on Guatay Mountain out near Pine Valley.
+I mulled several options as a candidate, but in the end, I settled on Guatay Mountain out near Pine Valley.
 This peak was the first peak I did after my neck injury.
 It was going to be interesting to compare the two summits.

 As I unlocked the gate to the trail, I could hear the stream flowing nearby.
 Like so many trails, it was slightly overgrown from all the rains we had this year.
 As expected, some of the steeper sections had become more rutted as well.